mdanassaif/certificados/README.md

 ## JSON to Resume Schema

 Exports the csv data to the JSON format used in Schema Resume.
-Just open resume-json.html
+Just open resume-json.html and copy the JSON to the Github GIST.

 ```json
 "certificates": [